slatedocs/slate/source/index.html.md

 }
 ```

-Next, send a request body to execute a disbursement request to be sent to our disbursement endpoint [https://api-docs.oyindonesia.com/#disbursement](https://api-docs.oyindonesia.com/#disbursement).
+Next, send a request body to execute a disbursement request to be sent to our [disbursement endpoint](https://api-docs.oyindonesia.com/#disbursement).

 > Below is an example of the request body for the inquiry:
 ```shell